-This competition and award is open to all currently employed CCI faculty, professional staff and currently enrolled students.
-To apply, submit a business case for your proposal via web form on the Qualtrics site by Friday, February 16, 2018.
-All eligible submissions will be collected, anonymized, vetted and then posted for crowdsource voting.
-The project title and project abstract will be made public on the CCI Inovation website in order to facilitate crowdsource voting.
-Winners will be decided by a combination of the most crowdsourced votes and feedback from the Selection Committee.
+This competition and award is open to all currently employed CCI faculty and professional staff, and currently enrolled students.
+To apply, submit a business case for your proposal via web form on the Qualtrics site by Thursday, February 28, 2019.
+All eligible submissions will be collected, anonymized, vetted and then posted for crowd voting.
+Winners will be decided by a combination of the most crowd votes and feedback from the Selection Committee.

-- Decisions/Winner(s) notified via email and posted on the CCI website: Wednesday, April 25, 2018
+Decisions/Winner(s) notified via email and posted on the CCI website: Early April 2019

 Funding and Selection Process

-Funding level and award distribution: A total of up to $25,000 will be awarded with no single award being more than $5,000.
+Funding level and award distribution: A total of up to $12,500 will be awarded with no single award being more than $2,500.
 Proposers can be an individual or team.
 In the case of an award-winning team, funding will be split equally among the team members.
-The winning project(s) will be selected by a combination of the most crowdsourced votes and feedback from the Selection Committee.
+The winning project(s) will be selected by a combination of the most crowd votes and feedback from the Selection Committee.
 The Selection Committee will be composed of faculty, professional staff, students and alumni.
 Decisions of the Selection Committee are final.
-All eligible submissions will be anonymized, vetted, and posted for voting.
+All eligible submissions will be anonymized, vetted and posted for voting.
 Award winners will be notified in writing via email, posted on the CCI website and recognized by the College.

 Submission Eligibility and Rules

-Currently employed CCI faculty, professional staff and currently enrolled students are eligible to apply.
-No lobbying of ideas to CCI colleagues will be permitted.
+Currently employed CCI faculty and professional staff, and currently enrolled students are eligible to apply.
+No lobbying of ideas to CCI colleagues or peers will be permitted.
 This will lead to disqualification from the competition.
 All submissions must be original to the submitter and not defamatory or libelous.
 Any fraudulent submissions or activity will result in immediate disqualification.
-Submissions must include an abstract, no more than 1000 characters, and a full-length submission, no more than 2000 characters (500 characters per section) to address the following categories:
+Submissions must include a title, an abstract (1000 characters), and a full-length submission, to address the following categories (no more than 750 characters per category):